glouppe/info8006-introduction-to-ai/lecture9.md

     - Imagine a state-action space where actions correspond to production rules.
     - Use A* to search the space efficiently until the string has been compressed to a single item $S$.

+???

+R: baby step them into the decision process, show backtracking, etc -> analogous to a maze exploration

 ---

 class: center, middle